Cherreads

 "He knows I went in and came out.
 Not what happened inside."

-"As soon as lime starts moving toward Cerdic's sites outside his deals, he'll know something came out of that meeting.
+"As soon as lime starts moving toward Cerdic's sites outside his arrangements, he'll know something came from that meeting.
 So you have a window."

 "A narrow one.
 But I need to find a contractor first."

-He pushed the door open and paused, letting her pass.
+He pushed the door open and stepped aside for her.

 "I have a description of who I'm looking for.
 Someone with quarry access and no leverage Coss can pull.
-That's already a short list in this city."
+That's already a short list."

 The room beyond was small.
-Probably a counting room once, or an overseer's office.
+Probably a counting room once.
+Maybe an overseer's office.

-Marks on the walls showed where shelving had been mounted and later ripped free.
-A clean rectangular patch on the floor marked where a desk had stood long enough to protect the stone beneath it.
+Marks along the walls showed where shelving had once been mounted and later ripped free.
+A clean rectangular patch on the floor marked where a desk had stood long enough to shield the stone beneath it.

-Now the room had a workbench against the far wall, a lamp already burning beside it, and objects Beorn had placed there earlier that morning.
+Now the room held a workbench against the far wall, a lamp already burning beside it, and the objects Beorn had placed there earlier that morning.

 Iron pieces of different sizes lay across the surface.
 A flat plate.
 A short rod.
 Two rings.
 A bar.
-Several smaller fragments arranged near the near edge.
+Several smaller fragments arranged near the front edge.

-At the far end of the bench, kept separate from the iron, three stone samples from the northeastern wall section rested side by side.
-Their broken edges showed pale where he had ordered them knocked loose.
+At the far end of the bench, separated from the iron, three stone samples from the northeastern wall section rested side by side.
+Their broken edges still showed pale where he had ordered them knocked loose.

-Aestrith studied the objects for a moment.
-Then she looked at him.
+Aestrith studied the objects in silence before looking at him.

 "A while is an understatement."

-She moved closer to the bench and examined the stone samples without touching them.
+She moved closer and examined the stone samples without touching them.

-Beorn pulled a stool from the corner and positioned it several feet back from the workbench, giving himself a clear view of the setup.
+Beorn pulled a stool from the corner and set it several feet back from the bench, giving himself a clear view of the setup.

 He opened the ledger to a blank page, settled a quill in his hand, and looked at her.

-He tapped the quill lightly against the page while organizing the explanation.
+The quill tapped lightly against the page while he organized the explanation.

 "The problem with cast iron is tolerances.
-You can melt iron in a furnace and pour it into a mold, but the result isn't reliable.
-Defects appear wherever the metal cools unevenly or pressure across the casting shifts during the pour."
+You can melt iron in a furnace and pour it into a mold, but the results aren't reliable.
+Defects appear when the metal cools unevenly or the pressure shifts during the pour."

-"What I need," he continued, "is a way to keep the metal under consistent pressure while it sets inside the mold.
-Even pressure across the entire batch.
-Every mold in the run experiencing the same distribution while it cools, from the first pour to the last."
+"What I need is a way to keep the metal under steady pressure while it sets inside the mold.
+The pressure has to remain even across the entire batch.
+Every mold in the run needs the same distribution while it cools, from the first pour to the last."

-She picked up the flat plate briefly, weighed it in her hand, then set it down again before crossing her arms.
+Aestrith picked up the flat plate, weighed it briefly in her hand, then set it back down.

-Her gaze moved across the objects on the bench as if mapping the system he was proposing, then returned to him.
+Her gaze moved across the bench as she pieced together the system he meant to build.

-"You want me to press over the molds while they're cooling," she said slowly.
+"You want me to press over the molds while they're cooling?"

-"Over the full batch," he confirmed.
-"Every mold in the run at once.
-If I'm relying on you to stabilize one casting at a time, the system collapses.
-The whole advantage here comes from scale."
+"Over the full batch.
+If I'm relying on you to stabilize one casting at a time, the system falls apart.
+The advantage comes from scale."

 "No."